denodrivers/postgres/docs/README.md

 driver://user:password@host:port/database_name
 ```

+#### Password encoding

+One thing that must be taken into consideration is that passwords contained
+inside the URL must be properly encoded in order to be passed down to the
+database.
+You can achieve that by using the JavaScript API `encodeURIComponent`
+and passing your password as an argument.

+**Invalid**:

+- `postgres://me:Mtx%3@localhost:5432/my_database`
+- `postgres://me:pássword!=with_symbols@localhost:5432/my_database`

+**Valid**:

+- `postgres://me:Mtx%253@localhost:5432/my_database`
+- `postgres://me:p%C3%A1ssword!%3Dwith_symbols@localhost:5432/my_database`

+When possible and if the password is not encoded correctly, the driver will try
+and pass the raw password to the database, however it's highly recommended that
+all passwords are always encoded.

+#### URL parameters

 Additional to the basic structure, connection strings may contain a variety of
 search parameters such as the following: